wosienko/malgo-c2/documentation/docs/development.md

 !!! warning
     If you leave `ENV=production` in the `.env` file, you won't see traces in Jaeger instantly.

+## Implants

+### Windows

+To build implants on Windows, you need MSVC compiler.

+### Linux

+To build implants on Linux, you need MinGW compiler.

 ## Code generation

 Some of the functionalities require code generation (e.g. DB schemas, gRPC services).